 Write a letter to a new kid in class telling them what to expect at school.

-Write a letter to a new kid who moved in telling about your favorite place in town.
+Write a letter to a new kid who moved in, telling them about your favorite place in town.

-Write a letter to a celebrity explaining why they should visit your town.
+Write a letter to a celebrity explaining why they should visit your town for the holidays.

 Write a letter to your favorite cartoon character telling them why you should be in their next cartoon story.